 We know it’s not always easy sifting through all that info online, and hey, even through all those reviews on our own website, what with all the models we’ve tried and tested over the years.
 But we’ve done our absolute best to create the ultimate Top 5 list of bike trainers out there, a list that will surely take your indoor training efforts to the next level.

 And yes, there is something for everyone on this list, so whatever your budget and cycling level there’s something for you to enjoy.
-The range of indoor trainers we’ve included in this list ranges from a very budget friendly $70 trainer to a pricey but extremely classy trainer that will set you back over a grand (and comes highly recommended for the serious/pro cyclists of you out there).
+The range of indoor trainers we’ve included in this list ranges from a very budget friendly (and value-packed to the rafters!) $70 trainer to a pricey but extremely classy trainer that will set you back over a grand (and comes highly recommended for the serious/pro cyclists of you out there).

 Yep, these really are the best bike trainer options out there in 2018, in our very humble opinion.
 And yes, with one of these trainers in your training arsenal, you can seriously start expecting some very decent results…